davidfortunato/davidfortunato_portfolio/README.md

 - 2020 was a year of volatility, but despite the early struggles, all regions of Marsal’s operations stayed above their pre-COVID baseline.
 The most striking turnaround came in the final two quarters, where regions not only recovered but surged.
 The East region, in particular, exemplified this resurgence, jumping by 54% from $56,177 to $122,036 by year’s end.
 This recovery highlights the resilience of the business during a challenging period and shows how strategic adjustments led to a stronger-than-expected close to the year.
 - The central states, particularly Wyoming, stand out as the lowest contributors to Marsal’s profit, with Wyoming generating only $100 in total profit.
 In stark contrast, Washington has a much higher profit of $25,801.

 Below is the Location Analysis page of the Power BI Dashboard and more examples are included throughout the report.
-For the full Power BI report download here. (incluir report)
+For the full Power BI report download [here](https://github.com/davidfortunato/davidfortunato_portfolio/raw/main/Company%20X%20sales%20performance.pbix).

 ![Data Model](Images/location_analysis_final.png)